Inference on LATEs with covariates: LATEs with covariates

-As we have seen in \cref{tab:empevidence}, the number of covariate groups is generally large and nonneglible relative to the number of individuals.
-In this case, at least a number of covariate groups has to have a small number of observations, and the additional terms in \Cref{lemm:2sls} do not go to zero.
+In empirical applications, the number of covariate groups is generally large and nonnegligible relative to the number of individuals.
+In this case, at least a number of covariate groups has to contain a small number of observations, and the additional terms in Lemma~\ref{lemm:2sls} do not go to zero.
 This bias is known as the many instrument bias of TSLS.
 Under homogenous treatment effects, and assuming homoskedastic errors, one can follow \citet{bekker1994alternative} in using LIML to avoid this bias.
 However, \citet{kolesar2013estimation} points out that with treatment effect heterogeneity, the estimand of LIML is generally not causal.

-In \cref{lemm:2sls} we condition both on the instrument and the covariates.
+\begin{remark} In Lemma~\ref{lemm:2sls}, we condition both on the instrument and the covariates.
 This estimand can generally be more accurately inferred from the data relative to the unconditional counterpart.
 This point is made by \citet{crump2009dealing} in a regression context.
 In the IV context, \citet{evdokimov2018inference} show that both the conditional and unconditional estimands are a weighted combination of covariate specific LATEs, where the unconditional estimand integrates out sampling uncertainty in the combination weights.
 As such, confidence intervals for the unconditional estimand are wider.
-We focus on the conditional estimand in the subsequent analysis.
+We focus on the conditional estimand in the subsequent analysis. \end{remark}